 After you complete the steps on this page, a copy of the summons and complaint (and anything else you filed) must be hand-delivered to your spouse (the “Defendant”).
 The Court does not serve the papers for you.
 It is up to YOU to make sure your spouse gets served after you file for annulment.

-To open an annulment case, you will need to file these forms:
+To open an annulment case, you will need to file three required forms below.

 This form is REQUIRED.
 It lists basic information about you, your spouse, and any children that you and your spouse have together.
 You are the Plaintiff and your spouse is the Defendant.
 The Clerk of Court uses this information to open your case.